Promhills Cabins

 Can I charge my EV (electric vehicle)?

 There is a 50kw fast charger located at the Yanakie Hall (300m from our entrance) - many guests order a pizza, from Wilsons Prom Pizza, right accross the road from the EV charger and charge their EV while they await their takeaway meal.
-We also allow guests staying with us to trickle charge their electric cars using a standard outdoor power point, located at each cabin.
-To do this, please ensure you have an outdoor extension lead with you of at least 10 metres long and the plug/connector suitable for a standard power point.

 Are there views?